dphogit/Hobble/docs/reference.md

 var x = 1; // Inline comment
 ```

-## Operators
+## Operators and Expressions

 Operators allow the user to perform basic operations with the built-in value types.
+Expressions are constructed from
+a combination of operators and operands.

 ### Arithmetic Operators